 The 3 C’s of Successful Hiring

 The first thing you should look for when interviewing candidates is character.
-Character can mean a lot of things but what I focus on are these 5 character qualities:
+Character can mean a lot of things but what I focus on are these five character qualities:

-- Honesty – Do they tell the truth.
+- Honesty – Do they tell the truth?
 Ask experience-based, behavioral questions to get a feel for their honesty and transparency.
-Also, create a few key questions for references to verify the candidate’s honesty.
+Also, create key questions for references to verify the candidate’s honesty.

-- Integrity – Some people equate this to honesty but I think of integrity differently.
-I see integrity as keeping your commitments, or doing what you say you’ll do.
-Early in the interview process I’m asking questions to get a feel for their integrity.
+- Integrity – Some people equate this to honesty, but I think of integrity differently.
+I see integrity as keeping your commitments or doing what you say you’ll do.
+Early in the interview process, I ask questions to get a feel for their integrity.

-- Empathy/Compassion – Of course I’m looking for productive, responsible people, but I’m also looking for candidates who demonstrate kindness, care, and empathy for their colleagues, their customers, and even their past supervisors.
+- Empathy/Compassion – I’m looking for productive, responsible people.
+Still, I’m also looking for candidates who demonstrate kindness, care, and empathy for their colleagues, their customers, and even their past supervisors.

-- Humility – Are they able to talk about lessons learned from previous struggles or failures?
+- Humility – Can they talk about lessons learned from previous struggles or failures?
 Are they willing to lift others up and champion other team members?
 When I find someone with self-confidence AND humility, I know I’ve found a gem.